As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

 Here’s the list below…

-One of the biggest online business mistakes you can make is starting your business year without a goal.
+One of the biggest online business mistakes you can make is starting your business year without a clear goal.

 A lot of online business owners make this mistake.

-Most do not even understand the difference between a business goal and a business plan.
+It happens that most of these start up entrepreneurs do not even understand the difference between a business goal and a business plan.

-Starting a business year without a goal has consistently been one of the top online business mistakes made by entrepreneurs.
+Starting a business year without a business goal has consistently been one of the top online business mistakes made by entrepreneurs.